Back in the good old days, pre-mortgage crisis, you could get a fully-underwritten mortgage approval the same day.

 Then there’s the mortgage rate environment, which changes daily.
 If you were borderline approved, rising rates could push you out of affordability if there’s a particularly bad swing and you didn’t lock.

-Just remember that you’ll need to hold up your end of the bargain, and be diligent about getting things like bank statements and tax returns to the lender quickly if you want them to spit out an approval just as fast.
+Just remember that you’ll need to hold up your end of the bargain, and be diligent about getting things like bank statements and tax returns to the lender quickly.